-There can be no assurance that Cheniere will be successful in acquiring farmouts, seismic permits, lease options, leases or other rights to explore for or recover oil and gas.
+There can be no assurance that Cheniere will be successful in acquiring farmouts (agreements whereby the Company, as owner of lease interests, grants to a third party the right to earn an assignment of an interest in the lease, typically by drilling one or more wells), seismic permits, lease options, leases or other rights to explore for or recover oil and gas.
 Consequently, the area covered by Cheniere's seismic data that could be explored through drilling could be reduced if these leases, permits, options and the like are not acquired.
 The United States department of the interior and the states of Texas and Louisiana award oil and gas leases on a competitive bidding basis.
-Further, non-governmental owners of the onshore mineral interests within the area covered by the Company's exploration program are not obligated to lease their mineral rights to the Company except where the Company has already obtained lease options.
-Other major and independent oil and gas companies with financial resources significantly greater than Cheniere's may bid against Cheniere for the purchase of oil and gas leases.
+Further, non-governmental owners of the onshore mineral interests within the area covered by the Company's exploration program are not obligated to lease their mineral rights to the Company except where the Companies with financial resources significantly greater than Cheniere's may bid against Cheniere for the purchase of oil and gas leases.